KatherLab/LLMAIx/static/information_extraction.md

 The **JSON Schema** can be used alternatively to the grammar.
 If you switch on the **Use JSON Schema** checkbox, the grammar will be ignored and the JSON Schema will be used instead.
 There is a JSON Schema Builder which works like the Grammar Builder.

 > [!NOTE]
-> In the future, mostly JSON schemas should be used to be able to use structured output also with other OpenAI-compatible APIs.
+> Mostly JSON schemas should be used to be able to use structured output also with other OpenAI-compatible APIs.

 Example JSON Schema: